Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 In his first term, you're talking about, maybe.
 Or Douglas' first term.

-And well, we're seven months into the United States and he's calling it.
+And well, we're seven months into the first time.
+Can I determine his quality?

 The only way to end this war is to make it such that Vladimir Putin is facing such severe consequences that he will never re-invade.

-Russia has this strategy of launching an invasion, then they pause that invasion, then they re-invade.
+Russia has a strategy of launching an invasion, then they pause that invasion, then they re-invade.
 They've done it with multiple countries.

 Wait, through Trump's four years, Crimea was occupied.
 Almost five years now.